-Target wrestles with pullback in spending and theft that could cost the retailer $500M this year
+Target wrestles with pullback in spending and theft that may cost retailer more than $1B this year

 Target earnings per share to be in a range from $1.30 to $1.70 in the current quarter.
 Analysts were expecting $1.95 per share, according to FactSet.
 For the full year, the company is maintaining its prior guidance of $7.75 per share to $8.75 per share.
 Analysts are expecting $8.36 per share, according to FactSet.

-Target said theft is hurting its profitability, and predicted more than $500 million in losses from shoplifting this year, on top of the $650 million in losses it incurred during its last fiscal year.
+Target said theft is hurting its profitability, and predicted $500 million more in losses from theft this year, on top of the $750 million in losses it incurred during its last fiscal year.
+So the losses this year could top $1.2 billion this year, a company spokesman said.
 The company said it’s seeing an increasing number of violent incidents at stores and doesn’t want to close stores because that hurts workers and the community.
 The retailer said it’s embracing different measures, from expanding security to locking up certain items.

 First-quarter comparable sales — or those from stores or digital channels operating for the past 12 months — were flat compared with the year-ago period.
 That’s bit of a slowdown from the 0.7% growth in the previous quarter.
 Customer traffic was up, but shoppers focused on buying necessities like health and beauty and groceries over non-essentials.
 Comparable stores sales grew 0.7% but comparable online sales declined.

-Note: This story and headline has been corrected to show that Target is predicting $500 million more in losses from theft this year, compared to last year, not $500 million in losses alone this year.